The Doha Round is back on track

 Last week, the DG AGRI Farm Accountancy Data Network, FADN, made available aggregated data in its public database for the 2012 accounting year.
 In addition, there is now a Farm Economy Focus, or country fact sheet, based on the 2012 data for each member state which presents key FADN results in a graphical form for a general audience.

 The FADN database is a key tool both for policy-makers and researchers seeking to understand the behaviour of farmers and the agricultural economy.
-The survey does not cover the smallest farms, but it is representative for over 4.9 million holdings across the Union.… Read the rest
+The survey does not cover the smallest farms, but it is representative for over 4.9 million holdings across the Union.
+It contains a wealth of information on the economics of farm businesses, and the FADN team makes it easy to access this information through a very friendly user interface to their public database.

 EU sugar beet prices to fall by 22-23% when quotas eliminated